-Our ability to increase our net income depends on the success and continued presence of our shopping center "anchor" tenants.
+Our net income depends on the success and continued presence of our "anchor" tenants.

 Our net income could be adversely affected in the event of a downturn in the business, or the bankruptcy or insolvency, of any anchor store or anchor tenant.
-The closing of one or more anchor stores prior to the expiration of the lease of that store or the termination of a lease by one or more of a property's anchor tenants could adversely affect that property and result in lease terminations by, or reductions in rent from, other tenants whose leases may permit termination or rent reduction in those circumstances or whose own operations may suffer as a result.
+Anchor tenants generally occupy large amounts of square footage, pay a significant portion of the total rents at a property and contribute to the success of other tenants by drawing significant amounts of customers to a property.
+The closing of one or more anchor stores prior to the expiration of the lease for that store, or the termination of a lease by one or more of a property's anchor tenants, could adversely affect that property and result in lease terminations by, or reductions in rent from, other tenants whose leases may permit termination or rent reduction in those circumstances or whose own operations may suffer as a result.
 This could reduce our net income.